narfit66/ncursesw-rs/README.md

 use ncursesw::*;
 ```

-This library follows the basic principles that are used when using ncurses with `C`, it supports the standard ascii functions (the add function seem to support unicode characters out of the box in ABI 6.1 if not earlier), ascii characters with attributes and/or color (`chtype`), wide characters (`wchar_t`/`wint_t`) and complex characters with attributes and color (`cchar_t`).
+This library follows the basic principles that are used when using NCurses with `C`, it supports the standard ascii functions (the `add` type functions seem to support unicode characters out of the box in ABI 6.1 if not earlier), ascii characters with attributes and/or color (`chtype`), wide characters (`wchar_t`/`wint_t`) and complex characters with attributes and color (`cchar_t`).

 Color pairs and attributes are dealt with in two modules.
 The `normal` module deals with the standard `ansi` color pairs defined internally within ncurses as `short_t/i16` and the `extend` module is for extended color pairs that are defined internally within ncurses as `i32`.
 Because the `normal` color pairs are actually an attribute within ncurses both modules also implement there own `attribute` and `attributes` types.